ngreen14/course-in-a-box/index.markdown

 <li>Provide a plethora of external resources on most of the topics addressed so that participants can get a deeper understanding of the topics that interest them most
 </ul>

-## How to Use This Course
+## How do I use this course?

-The course materials can be used to provide the basis for a facilitated distance learning course in which the instructor will be available to assist in assignments and inquiries, but the student should complete assignments and readings remotely.
+The course materials provide the basis for a facilitated learning course in which the instructor will be available to assist in assignments and inquiries, but the student completes assignments and readings remotely.
+After the first class is facilitated, materials will be made available for self-taught learning.
 This course requires approximately 2 hours of study time per module during the both the instructor facilitated and self-taught learning format.
 The working language of the course is Spanish or English, though a large portion of assigned external readings are in English.

 For each module, you will see the title of the module, a list of objectives, the original content background, readings, and assignments.
 For participant suggested reading, if as a participant you have suggestions for applicable readings in English or Spanish, please add them to the course discussion board topic entitled “Participant Suggested Reading” and include the applicable module number.